ZeitgeberH/patchview/docs/tutorials.rst

 *multiple series FP analysis*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Load all series of interests using method described in **import multiple files simutaneouly** section.
+Load all series of interests using method described in **import multiple files simultaneously** section.
 Invoke firing pattern analysis from the contex menu of the "Firing pattern" tab in the first middle left panel.

 **Monosynaptic connection detection**
 -------------------------------------------
 Same loading method as the multiple series FP analysis.
-Invoke **Synaptic connections (Batch)** from the context menu of the "Connection" tab in the first middel left panel.
+Invoke **Synaptic connections (Batch)** from the context menu of the "Connection" tab in the first middle left panel.

 **Postsynaptic event (PSP/PSC) analysis**
 -------------------------------------------